gsans/aws-amplify-workshop-ui-angular/README.md

-# Building your first Fullstack Serverless App with AWS Amplify
+# Building your first Fullstack Serverless App with Angular and AWS Amplify

 In this workshop we'll learn how to build cloud-enabled web applications with Angular & [AWS Amplify](https://aws-amplify.github.io/).